pulumi/pulumi-hugo/themes/default/content/blog/cloud-systems-part-three/index.md

     vpc_id=app_vpc.id)
 ```

 In this codeblock, we're first creating our ECS cluster and naming it `app-cluster`.
 Then create a VPC (Virtual Private Cloud), and a subnet for it.
+VPCs are like miniature local networks, with subnets providing the addressing within that mini network.
+Using a VPC means you can wire up your system as you like it without worrying about how that network setup might collide with other AWS resources, since you define how that network can connect outward.
+If you've ever used Docker networking, you'll be familiar with the idea that an internal network is different than the external interface.

 It is possible to use the default VPC here rather than defining one, but AWS networking is complex, so it's worth knowing that it is possible to define a custom VPC.

 ```python
 app_gateway = aws.ec2.InternetGateway("app-gateway",